exoup/nuui/README.md

 - Heavily inspired by Material Tailwind
 - Aims to be easily customizable and expandable
 - Tries to be semantic and ARIA compliant
+- Moving fast and moving dangerously
 - Definitely shouldn't be used by you.
-I recommend: Material Tailwind / Mantine.
+I recommend: Material Tailwind / Mantine